a-karma/Bogor_Workshop/DAY_2/Session1.md

 ln -s /home/DATA/Day_2/ ~/day2/raw_data
 conda activate Day_2
 ```
 In your `raw_data` folder you should now see 8 files with the `.fastq` extension.
-These are the results of pair-end sequencing of 4 babirusa individuals (one from each region of Sulawesi plus the Togean Islands as shown on the map).
+These are the results of pair-end sequencing on Illumina HiSeq X platform of 4 babirusa individuals (one from each region of Sulawesi plus the Togean Islands as shown on the map).
 We are now going to familiarise with this bioinformatic file format and then evaluate the quality of these sequencing results.

 ![babirusa_map](../IM/babirusa_day2.png)